nightscout/cgm-remote-monitor/CONTRIBUTING.md

 If you add any new NPM module dependencies, you have to rationalize why there are needed - we prefer pull requests that reduce dependencies, not add them.

+When adding new features that add confugration options, please ensure the `README` document is amended with information on the new configuration.

+## Bug fixing

+If you've fixed a bug, please consider adding a unit test to the `/tests` folder that reproduces the original bug without the change.

+Try to identify the root cause of the issue and fix the issue.
+Pull requests that simply add null checks to hide issues are unlikely to be accepted.

 Please include instructions how to test the changes.

-If you've fixed a but, please consider adding a unit test to the `/tests` folder that reproduces the original bug without the change.

-When adding new features that add confugration options, please ensure the `README` document is amended with information on the new configuration.

 ## Comments and issues